jmorse/llvm-project/llvm/docs/SourceLevelDebugging.rst

 LiveDebugValues expansion of variable locations
 -----------------------------------------------

+Information on a new "instruction referencing" LiveDebugValues can be found in :doc:`InstrRefLiveDebugValues`

 After all optimizations have run and shortly before emission, the LiveDebugValues pass runs to achieve two aims: